SeatYourself/sy-ivy-jars/README.md

 sy-ivy-jars
 ===========

-The jars for Ivy and supporting libraries
+The jars for Ivy, IvySvn resolver, and supporting libraries.